-You have the ability to add attachments to your Visualforce email templates.
-Each attachment must be encapsulated within a single <messaging:attachment> component.
+You can add attachments to your Visualforce email templates.
+Each attachment is encapsulated within a single <messaging:attachment> component.
 Code within <messaging:attachment> can be a combination of HTML and Visualforce tags.

-The previous example shows how to create a Visualforce email template by iterating through some data and displaying it to an email recipient.
-This example shows how to modify that markup to display the data as an attachment:
+The example in Create a Visualforce Email Template shows how to create a Visualforce email template by iterating through some data and displaying it to an email recipient.